LlamaJawn/UnseenRealmStudyNotes/source/content/Resources/Companion Resources.md

 [The Unseen Realm Q&A with Michael Heiser and Ben Witherington][https://www.youtube.com/watch?v=oHXLnxlpZ1s]

 # Companion Sites
-![More Unseen Realm - Heiser's Notes][https://www.moreunseenrealm.com/]
+[More Unseen Realm - Heiser's Notes][https://www.moreunseenrealm.com/]

 Most of "More Unseen Realm" appears in the edition of Unseen Realm